Auschwitz Visit: All You Need to Know

-- Book individual tickets to Auschwitz in your language (75 PLN p.p. - Languages: English, Czech, French, Spanish, German, Russian, Slovak, Italian.
-Polish are 65 PLN p.p.).
+- Book individual tickets to Auschwitz in your language (Languages: English, Czech, French, Spanish, German, Russian, Slovak, Italian.
+Polish).

 - Free Tickets to Auschwitz.
-Here, you visit Auschwitz for Free, but you still need to have a ticket with your name.
-Previously you could enter before 10:00 and after 16:00 during the summer, but this summer is only after 15:00 or 16:00.
+In this case, you visit Auschwitz for Free, but without a guide.
+Previously you could enter before 10:00 and after 16:00 during the summer, but this summer is only after 16:00.
 Times and Availability are subject to change.
 You book the FREE tickets in the same way as normal.

 Prisoner Working under the supervision of SS